 First and foremost, as mentioned above, many online casinos that accept Bitcoin don’t hold licenses from a particular jurisdiction such as Malta or Gibraltar.
 So, never underestimate the importance of researching whether or not the casino is safe, secure and reliable.

 Setting up your account isn’t difficult, but may be somewhat time-consuming.
-First, you’ll be required to set up a wallet and verify the account.
-If you plan on depositing large quantities of Bitcoin, it’s recommended you download an encrypted wallet to your computer or mobile device.
+First, you must set up a wallet and verify the account.
+If you want to deposit large quantities of Bitcoin, you must download an encrypted wallet to your computer or mobile device.

-Once you’re set up, you must deposit into the wallet.
-This can be done via bank wire or transferal of Bitcoin from one wallet to another.
-Then you need to source a casino that accepts Bitcoin.
+Now you’re set up, deposit into the wallet.
+You can do this via bank wire or transferal of Bitcoin from one wallet to another.
+Now, source a casino that accepts Bitcoin.

-A string is created when you choose to deposit using Bitcoin, which you must copy and paste to determine the cash equivalent you’ll be receiving.
-This is automatically deposited into your account, which means you can play straight away.
+You create a string when you choose to deposit using Bitcoin, which you must copy and paste to determine the cash equivalent you’ll be receiving.
+This automatically deposits your account, so you are free to play straight away.
 If you choose to deposit a large quantity, it could take longer to deposit.

 It’s important to remember some casinos won’t process Bitcoin for withdrawal purposes, in this case, you can typically opt for a paper check in its place upon withdrawal.